HL7/davinci-ecdx/source/pages/Understanding_C-CDA_and_C-CDA_on_FHIR.md

 A CDA document can contain any type of clinical content.
 The standard is considered a "base standard" becuase this HL7 standard is very broad to enable it to support a wide range of use cases.

 ## Consolidated CDA (C-CDA)
 The HL7 Consolidated CDA (C-CDA)implementation guide is a CDA implementation guide that defines 12 document templates for exchanging the information from a variety of clinical note types -- typical CDA encounter summary documents include: Discharge Summary, Imaging Report, History & Physical, Progress Note and others.
-A CDA patient summary document called a Continutiy of Care Document (CCD) provides a summarized longitudinal medical history over a defined span of time.
+A CDA patient summary document called a Continuity of Care Document (CCD) provides a summarized longitudinal medical history over a defined span of time.
 The implementation guide was named "Consolidated CDA" because it resulted from a large-scale harmonization of CDA templates that had been developed by IHE, HITSP, and HL7.

 These CDA document "information structures" are used to transfer information within a message and can exist independently, outside the transferring message.
 The document header contains information that supplies the context for the information although additional provenance information may be carried with the data in the body of the document.